sylhare/Type-on-Strap/README.md

-gulp post -n "Title"    # create a empty post with today's date and the parsed title gulp js    # merge and uglify js src files gulp bootstrap    # isolate and uglify bootstrap css gulp logo   # resize logo to 512x and compress gulp featured   # resize featured to 1920x and compress gulp thumbs    # generate thumbnails of the featured imgs gulp webp   # generate webps copies of the featured imgs
+gulp post -n "Title"    # create a empty post with today's date and the parsed title gulp js    # merge and uglify js src files gulp bootstrap    # isolate and uglify bootstrap css gulp avatar   # resize avatar to 512x and compress gulp portfolio   # resize portfolio to 512x and compress gulp featured   # resize featured to 1920x and compress gulp thumbs    # generate thumbnails of the featured imgs gulp webp   # generate webps copies of the featured imgs